Table of Contents

 Does Remodeling the Bathroom Increase Home Value?

-- Bathroom updates can do a lot for your home value.
-There are a lot of updates that have a high return on investment.
-As in the kitchen, start with updating the lighting.
+- Start with updating the lighting.
 Task lighting and overhead lighting are both important.
 Make sure your mirror(s) are in good shape and well-lighted.

 - Fresh paint in a soothing, zen-like neutral shade is the most cost effective way to add value to a bathroom.